-Vitamin C is found in fruits and vegetables and is an essential element of bone collagen, inflammation, and pain management.
-Vitamin D helps to increase the absorption of calcium, ultimately building stronger bones.
+Vitamin D helps to increase the absorption of calcium to build stronger bones.
 Vitamin D deficiency is prevalent worldwide and has been linked to several chronic inflammatory diseases, including rheumatoid arthritis.
-Obtaining sufficient vitamin D from natural (non-fortified) food sources alone is difficult.
-Experts recommend that adults take a vitamin D supplement year-round.
+Obtaining sufficient vitamin D from natural (non-fortified) food sources alone is difficult so experts recommend that adults take a vitamin D supplement year-round.

 Research suggests that omega-3 fatty acids can help clients with inflammatory arthritis by alleviating joint stiffness and pain.
 They have been found to suppress inflammation and modulate the immune response.
-Our Anti-Inflammatory Program incorporates omega-3 fats from salmon, nuts, and seeds.
+Incorporate omega-3 fats into your arthritis nutrition plans by including foods such as salmon, plant-based oils, nuts, and seeds.

 An imbalance in gut bacteria is often found in clients with arthritis as well as in those at-risk to develop arthritis.
-Fiber can restore microbial homeostasis and lowers C-reactive protein (CRP), a substance in the blood that indicates inflammation.
-Add whole grains, legumes, and fruits and vegetables to your client’s meal plan as they are loaded with fiber and phytonutrients.
+Fiber can restore microbial homeostasis and lowers C-reactive protein (CRP), a substance in the blood that indicates inflammation and is also associated with risk of cardiovascular disease events and diabetes.
+Current dietary guidelines recommend that adults consume over 25 grams of fiber per day, including both soluble and insoluble fiber.
+Help your clients increase their fiber intake by including whole grains, legumes, fruits, and vegetables in their meal plan.

 Antioxidants such as vitamin E, carotenoids, and selenium may help protect joints by removing some of the compounds in the body that cause inflammation.
 These nutrients can be found in plant-based oils, nuts, and seeds, and brightly colored fruits and vegetables such as oranges, bell peppers, pumpkins, tangerines, and papayas.

-Anthocyanins found in red and purple fruits like cherries, strawberries, raspberries, blueberries, and blackberries help reduce the frequency of gout attacks and may help ease the swelling associated with gout, a type of arthritis.
+Anthocyanins found in red and purple fruits like cherries, strawberries, raspberries, blueberries, and blackberries have antioxidant and anti-inflammatory properties.
+This helps reduce the frequency of gout attacks and may help ease the swelling associated with gout, a type of arthritis.

 Polyphenols can act as antioxidants by neutralizing harmful free radicals that would otherwise damage your client’s cells.
-Polyphenols are found in dark chocolate, berries, apples, grapes, and oats.
-The polyphenol curcumin in turmeric is incorporated into our program for its role as an anti-inflammatory agent and its use in treating chronic conditions like rheumatoid arthritis.
+Polyphenols are found in dark chocolate, berries, apples, grapes, oats, and turmeric.

-The effects of arthritis medications that are frequently taken long-term may lead to nutrient deficiencies, for example, patients receiving methotrexate are frequently identified with folic acid deficiency.
+Long-term use of arthritis medications may lead to nutrient deficiencies.
+For example, patients receiving methotrexate often have folic acid deficiency.
 Spinach, liver, asparagus, and brussels sprouts are among the foods with the highest folate levels.
 Getting enough folic acid can also reduce common methotrexate side effects such as nausea, vomiting, and liver toxicity.

-You can use That Clean Life’s filters to choose recipes that meet your client’s daily iron and folate requirements.
+Tip: Use That Clean Life’s filters to find recipes that meet your client’s daily iron and folate requirements.